 - 1. The site topography is bowl-shaped with no way for water to leave the site other than infiltration (which will ultimately reach groundwater); and - 2.
 The site is in the Zone II WRPD as set forth in the NZO; and - 3.
 The hydrology of the site and its subsurface groundwater flows toward the City's public water supply (Well # 2); and - 4.
 Soils on the site are such that the subsurface transmissivity level is high; and - 5.
 Groundwater obtained from Well #2 is untreated and is pumped directly into the City's water supply; and - 6.
-According to the above referenced 1985 "Lally Report": "...Increased sodium, sulfate, chloride and specific conductance readings were recorded in the Spring of 1974 during when it is understood, that extensive filling of this abutting land took place with salt marsh dredging material from off-site locations"; and - 7.
-According to an email from City Engineer, John-Eric White dated October 21, 2016, the contractor that had imported fill (salt marsh dredging material) from out of town, TL Norton, remembers importing of salty soils in 1968 and placing them near the water features in the southeast corner of the site; and - 8.
-The #2 Well was closed some time thereafter due to excessive increases in sodium levels; and - 9.
-Although a 1985 Special Permit issued by the Newburyport Zoning Board of Appeals required (consistent with the "Lally Report") that the applicant and property owner submit groundwater monitoring reports to the City on a yearly basis, this permit obligation does not appear to have been properly complied with, despite having been recorded at the Registry of Deeds; and - The results of recent City testing for approximately 250 chemicals in monitoring wells near City Well # 2 showed no significant contamination of the groundwater reaching Well # 2 from those chemicals tested.
+According to the above referenced 1985 "Lally Report": "...Increased sodium, sulfate, chloride and specific conductance readings were recorded in the Spring of 1974 during when it is understood, that extensive filling of this abutting land took place with salt marsh dredging material from off-site locations."
+Further, according to an email from City Engineer, John-Eric White dated October 21, 2016, the contractor that had imported fill (salt marsh dredging material) from out of town, TL Norton, remembers importing the salty soils in 1968 and placing them near the water features in the southeast corner of the site.
+Although it took six years and direct causality has not been established, the Board finds the combination of these two items relevant criteria for a prudent site design, and - 7.
+The #2 Well was closed some time thereafter due to excessive increases in sodium levels; and - 8.
+The Board, based on public input and deliberation, finds that ability to monitor homeowner behavior and compliance with individual chemical handling unreliable, and - 9.
+The results of recent City testing for approximately 250 chemicals in monitoring wells near City Well # 2 showed no significant contamination of the groundwater reaching Well # 2 from those chemicals tested.

-Based on the above findings, the developer's plans for construction on this site must minimize reliance upon future homeowner behavior to ensure water quality protection as there will be no meaningful way to effectively monitor homeowner behavior or expect compulsory compliance with chemical prohibitions laid out in Homeowners Association documents.
-The applicant must therefore utilize an overall site design in which proposed homes, BMPs and stormwater discharges are located as far as possible from any resource areas and ILSF (which may in turn provide direct transference of contamination to the groundwater/aquifer accessed by City Well # 2).
+Based on the above findings the Applicant must therefore utilize an overall site design in which proposed homes, BMPs and stormwater discharges are located as far as possible from any resource areas and ILSF (which may in turn provide direct transference of contamination to the groundwater/aquifer accessed by City Well # 2).
+The Board finds that the concept plan dated 10 January 2017 and amended 6 Feb 2017 is the best choice design to mitigate the truly unique aspects of this property and project.